 It is the February sweeps.

-And the Oprah had on a female sex addict who graphically described the 90 different men with whom she had relations and Oprah indulged this discussion with her own choice of words, clearly a ratings show on the Oprah show yesterday.
+And the Oprah had on a female sex addict who graphically described the 90 different men with whom she had relations.

-So I'm gonna count down five.
+So I'm going to count down five.

-It's about a 45 second soundbite.
+It's about a 45-second soundbite.

 Five.

-The Oprah and the Oprah could have done this without doing it this way.
+And the Oprah could have done this without doing it this way.

 She wants to do a show on sex addiction.